-Total projected active member payroll decreased 0.39% last year, compared with a 1.40% increase the prior year.
+Total projected active member payroll increased 8.24% last year, compared with a 0.39% decrease the prior year.

 The rate of payroll growth is significant because the methodology used in the valuation to amortize the unfunded actuarial accrued liability assumes a growing payroll into the future.
 If the payroll does not grow at the assumed 2.75% per year average, the current amortization payments may be understated and the funding position of the System will not strengthen over time.